Roberta Karmel: Early life and education

 Karmel was born in Chicago, Illinois, grew up in its Austin neighborhood, and has one sister.
 Both of her parents had also been born in Chicago, and her father was a lawyer.
 She had by her own account a liberal New York Jewish background, which initially made her pro-government intervention in the economy; a sentiment that changed over time.

 She attended Austin High School, graduating in 1955, and the University of Michigan in 1955.
 She received a B.A. from Radcliffe College (cum laude; American History and Literature; 1959).
-She married her husband Paul Karmel, who has since died, after her sophomore year of college.
+She married her husband Paul Karmel, who died in 1994, after her sophomore year of college.
 She earned an LL.B. from New York University School of Law (cum laude; 1962), where she was on the NYU Law Review.
 Her law school class had about 4% women.